Roger Bart: Career

 Bart also originated the lead role of Dr. Frederick Frankenstein in the musical adaptation of Mel Brooks' Young Frankenstein, which opened on Broadway in November 2007, following a run in Seattle.
 He reprised the role alongside former Broadway co-stars Shuler Hensley and Cory English in the United States national tour that launched in September 2009.
 He ended his run on August 8, 2010, and was succeeded by Christopher Ryan.
 Bart originally portrayed the role of Igor in the original workshop read-through.

 Brad Oscar and Bart reprised their roles as Max Bialystock and Leo Bloom, respectively, in a production of The Producers at Starlight Theatre in Kansas City, Missouri.
 The show ran from August 23–29, 2010.

 In 2011, Bart was cast in the recurring role of Mason Treadwell on the ABC drama series Revenge.

 In 2013, Bart was cast in the recurring role of Roger Riskin on the Showtime drama series Episodes.

 Bart was originally set to play the dual role of Charles Frohman and Captain James Hook in the 2014 A.R.T. pre-Broadway production of Finding Neverland.
 He was ultimately replaced by Michael McGrath.

 In 2016, Bart returned to Broadway in the musical Disaster!

-In 2017, Bart was cast in the recurring role of Vice Principal Nero on the second season of the Netflix comedy drama series A Series of Unfortunate Events.
+In 2017, Bart was cast in the recurring role of Vice Principal Nero on the second season of the Netflix comedy-drama series A Series of Unfortunate Events.

 In 2018, Bart was cast in the main role of Judge Wilson on the Freeform drama series Good Trouble, the spin-off of The Fosters.

 In 2019, Bart was cast as Hades in the world premiere of Disney's musical, Hercules.
 That same year, he was announced to play Dr. Emmett Brown in the musical adaptation of Back to the Future.
-He was not able to perform in the musical's opening night in the West End after testing positive for COVID-19.
+After playing the role at the Manchester Opera House and West End's Adelphi Theatre, he reprised the part in the Broadway production.

 In 2021, Bart cameoed in the film adaptation of Tick, Tick...
 Boom!, 30 years after performing in the original show with Jonathan Larson.
 A character in the film played by Joshua Henry is named "Roger" after him, and is loosely inspired by Bart.